chaunceygardiner/weewx-loopdata/docs/troubleshooting.md

   ignored; only current values work for such observations.
 See [the field reference](field-reference.html#aggregates-via-xtypes-are-not-supported).
-* **The entry was split at a comma.**  A formatting call or almanac tag containing a comma must be quoted in weewx.conf, or ConfigObj splits it into two bogus fields.
-See
-  [the quoting note](field-reference.html#formatting-a-field-with-arguments-call-syntax).
+* **The entry was split at a comma.**  A formatting call or almanac tag containing a comma must be quoted in the declaration — in `skin.conf` or in weewx.conf — or ConfigObj splits it into two bogus fields.
+See [the quoting note](field-reference.html#formatting-a-field-with-arguments-call-syntax).
 * **An incompatible unit override.**  A unit that doesn't belong to the observation's unit group (e.g. `day.outTemp.avg.beaufort`) causes the